Apache Spark - Caching and Persistance

 RDD.persist(MEMORY_ONLY)

-• MEMORY_ONLY: Store RDD as deserialized Jave objects in the JVM.
+: Store RDD as deserialized Jave objects in the JVM.
 If the RDD does not fit in memory, some partitions will not be cached and will be recomputed on the fly each time they are needed.
-This is the default level.
+This is the default level. -

-• MEMORY_AND_DISK: Store RDD as deserialized Javaobjects in the JVM.
-If the RDD does not fit in memory, store the partitions that don’t fit in memory on disk, and read them form there when they are needed.
+: Store RDD as deserialized Javaobjects in the JVM.
+If the RDD does not fit in memory, store the partitions that don’t fit in memory on disk, and read them form there when they are needed. -

-• MEMORY_ONLY_SER (Java and Scala): Store RDD as serialized Java objects (one byte array per partition).
-This is generally more space-efficient than deserialized objects, especially when using a fast serializer, but more CPU-intensive to read.
+(Java and Scala): Store RDD as serialized Java objects (one byte array per partition).
+This is generally more space-efficient than deserialized objects, especially when using a fast serializer, but more CPU-intensive to read. -

-• MEMORY_AND_DIST_SER (Java and Scala): Similar to MEMORY_ONLY_SER, but spill partitions that don’t fit in memory to disk instead of recomputing them on the fly each time they are needed.
+(Java and Scala): Similar to MEMORY_ONLY_SER, but spill partitions that don’t fit in memory to disk instead of recomputing them on the fly each time they are needed. -

 Which level should we use?

-• If the memory is sufficient to fit the RDD, MEMORY_ONLY is the ideal option, which is the most CPU-efficient option.
-The operations on the RDDs can be run as fast as possible.
+is the ideal option, which is the most CPU-efficient option.
+The operations on the RDDs can be run as fast as possible. -

-• If the memory is not large enough, we can try MEMORY_ONLY_SER to save serialized data to memory.
-It can save space and still keep the reasonably fast access to the RDD actions we run.
+to save serialized data to memory.
+It can save space and still keep the reasonably fast access to the RDD actions we run. -

 What if we attemp to cache too much data to fit in memory?

-• For the MEMORY_ONLY storage level, spark will re-compute these partitions the next time they are needed.
+storage level, spark will re-compute these partitions the next time they are needed. - For the

 Reference: